TashiRabten/WorkLogUI/README.md

 ---

 **Note**: WorkLogUI is designed specifically for self-employed professionals, independent contractors, and individuals receiving disability benefits who need precise earnings tracking for SGA compliance.
-The advanced tax calculation features make it particularly suitable for users who need detailed financial reporting for tax preparation or disability benefit monitoring.
+The advanced tax calculation features make it particularly suitable for users who need detailed financial reporting for tax preparation or disability benefit monitoring. **Now available on both Windows and macOS for maximum flexibility.**

 ---

-*Last updated: January 2025 | Version 1.1.8+*
+*Last updated: January 2025 | Version 1.1.9+*